Got A Business Valuation? Throw It Away. You Can Sell For A Lot More Than That Valuation!

 They are buyers with the wrong kind of funds.

-All this pressure on raising finance means that the "buyer" will want to use some of your assets on the day of the sale as security for a loan from a finance company.
-Or he'll want you to agree to less of a cash payment up front and more of a deferred payment element.
-These are further complications that spell bad news.
+All this pressure on raising finance means that the "buyer" will want to use some of the target business' assets on the day of the sale as security for a loan from a finance company.
+Or they'll want the vendor to agree to less of a cash payment up front and more of a deferred payment element.

-Unfunded buyers are a PITA and, unfortunately, it's not easy to spot them.
+Unfunded acquirers are a PITA and, unfortunately, it's not easy to spot them.
 I've got some tricks up my sleeve and can smell these people from a million miles away, especially as several of them have attended training courses on "how to buy a established and profitable business without using any of your own money".
 There are certain subtle signals they give out which I've learned to spot.
 But it takes experience.
 Here are some tips on dealing with these unfunded buyers.

 4. Prepare the business properly prior to sale